 📌 Key Fact: India's Logistics Performance Index

-World Bank's Logistics Performance Index (LPI): India ranked 38 (2023) — up from 54 in 2018.
+World Bank's Logistics Performance Index (LPI): India ranked 38 (2023) — up from 44 in 2018 and 54 in 2014 (PIB).
 India's ranking improved due to infrastructure upgrades (NH, DFCs, ports), customs digitisation (ICEGATE), and integration of logistics data systems (NLP — National Logistics Policy 2022).

 National Logistics Policy (NLP) 2022: Aims to bring India's logistics cost from ~8% of GDP to 5% by 2030 (comparable to global benchmarks).
 Pillars: streamlined regulatory environment, single-window logistics portal (ULIP — Unified Logistics Interface Platform), skill development for logistics workforce.